-Important note: Tsukiji Fish Market is closing on October 6th and will be moved to Toyosu Market on October 11th.
-Sushi Dai will be moving as well.
+Important note: Tsukiji Fish Market has closed down since October 6th and has moved to Toyosu Market.
+Sushi Dai has moved to Toyosu Market as well.

 After breakfast, get ready for an eventful day in Tokyo!
-Hop onto a train and pay a visit to the Meiji Jingu Shrine.
+Hop onto a train and pay a visit to the Meiji Jingu Shrine – one of the top things to do in Tokyo!
 Walking through the dense forest, you will soon forget you are in the middle of one of the busiest cities!

 Meiji Jingu is Tokyo’s famous Shinto shrine, dedicated to Emperor Meiji and Empress Shokan.
 Today, the holy shrine is a popular place for cultural rituals and for the locals to come to pray for good health and good fortune cultural rituals.